Getting Started with Git

 Checkout

-Update the current working space to the one identified by the index or a specific working space.
+Update the current working space to the one indicated by the index or a specific working space.

-# Check out a repository, by default it updates to the master branch
+# Check out a repository, default updates to the master branch

 $ git checkout